noisebridge/PythonClass/course/json-unicode-and-file-handling.md

-#### JSON, Unicode, and File Handling
+#### File Handling and JSON in Python

-This is a compressed lesson designed as a jumpstart for working with the open() built-in method, json encoding, unicode encoding, and the json module.
+This lesson convers some of the basics of file input and output using Python, as well as the popular JSON data encoding.

-1. ##### Working with open() built-in method to access a file (50 minutes)
+1. ##### Working with open() built-in method to access a file

 ```bash
 $ echo "hello world" > input.txt